By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-In my estimation there will be a lot more people who can qualify for a depressive disorder diagnosis under the new system.
+In my estimation, there will be a lot more people who can qualify for a depressive disorder diagnosis under the new system.
 I will need to study this one some more before we implement the new DSM-5.
-This may mean the a lot of people who need help but used to get turned away because they did not meet criteria for a diagnosis will get help.
+This may mean that a lot of people who need help but used to get turned away because they did not meet the criteria for a diagnosis will get help.
 Or it could mean that everyone will get one of the depressive diagnoses and that a Depressive Disorder Diagnosis will stop meaning anything.
 Only time will tell.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.

 Baldwin struggles to survive life in a post-apocalyptic world where the government controls everything.

 As society collapses and his family gets plunged into poverty, Baldwin takes a job in the capital city, working for a government agency called the Story Bureau.
 He discovers the Story Bureau is not a benign news outlet but a sinister government plot to manipulate society.

 Bumps on the Road of Life.
 Whether you struggle with anxiety, depression, low motivation, or addiction, you can recover.
 Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.

 Dark Family Secrets: Doris wants to get her life back, but small-town prejudice could shatter her dreams.